l0k0ms/workshops/log-workshop/steps/step20.md

 Now execute this command `log_bomb`{{execute}} This should generate a huge amount of logs within Datadog.

-In order to understand what we have, use the pattern view of Datadog and look at all the pattern available:
+To understand what we have, use the pattern view of Datadog, and look at all the patterns available:

 https://app.datadoghq.com/logs/patterns